yiptool/gles2/README.md

 is already in memory, then these methods simply return a reference to the same resource.

+#### File format of shaders

+Shaders are simply a source file in the GLSL language.

+Please note that you have to support both GLSL and ESSL (OpenGL ES dialect of GLSL) in your shaders.
+For example, in OpenGL ES you have to specify floating-point precision in the fragment shader.
+This is not supported in "desktop" OpenGL.

+You could use the *GL_ES* preprocessor definition to distinguish ESSL from GLSL:

+     #ifdef GL_ES
+     precision mediump float;
+     #endif

+#### File format of programs

+Programs are represented using a simple text format.

+Each line of a program file is either an empty line, a directive or a shader source code.
+Empty lines are ignored.
+Lines starting with the '%' symbol are considered directives.
+Only two directives are allowed: *%vertex* and *%fragment*.

+The *%vertex* directive starts source code of a vertex shader.
+The *%fragment* directive starts source of a fragment shader.
+Optionally you could specify a file name for any of this directives.
+In this case shader will be loaded from the specified file.

+Sample program file:

+     %vertex

+     attribute vec2 a_position;
+     void main()
+     {
+         gl_Position = a_position;
+     }

+     %fragment

+     #ifdef GL_ES
+     precision mediump float;
+     #endif

+     void main()
+     {
+         gl_FragColor = vec4(1.0f);
+     }

+Sample program file that loads shaders from another files:

+     %vertex shader.vsh
+     %fragment shader.fsh

+Please note that shader file names are relative to the resources directory, not to the directory where the program file is located.

 ### Dynamic resource creation

 If you wouldn't like to load resource from file and would like to create it